-- low running costs (less chemicals, less surveillance necessary)
+- low operating costs (less chemistry, less monitoring effort)

-- better water quality (often one gets clear water, no AOX, very low CFU)
+- good water quality (often clear water, no AOX, very low germ counts) and high environmental friendliness during operation

 Background, basics and important information for UV-disinfection of industrial cooling towers is summarizes in a publication ready for download here.